 Bank account balance statement showing sufficient funds to pay tuition, living expenses, uniform expenses, and other fees (typically at least $30,000 USD or an equivalent amount).

 Take a Skype Academic Assessment.
 Academic assessments are administered only via Skype by a member of the Admissions department.
 Typically, this is done via an online platform such as Zoom or GoToMeeting and will need to be scheduled through the AHS Admissions Office.
 An academic assessment helps American Heritage School learn in what ways it can support the student and family.
 The initial assessment will last approximately 90 minutes and will test a student’s Math and English writing skills.
 Applicants receive personal feedback within a few weeks following the assessment.

 Interview.
 After completing your online application and assessments, please contact American Heritage School to request an interview.
 The prospective student and parents should attend the interview together, whenever possible.
 Video-facilitated interviews may be conducted via an online platform (such as those mentioned above for assessments) for international students and their parents living outside of the United States.

 Check Admission Status.
 Applicants may be admitted, placed on a waitlist, or not admitted.
 Students must accept their offer for admission.
-Students who accept their offer for admission via FedEx a signed Form I-20 that must be shown to a U.S. Consulate and must pay an I-901 Processing Fee of $200 (USD) to receive F-1 Student Visa status.
+Students who accept their offer for admission will receive via FedEx a signed Form I-20 that must be shown to a U.S. Consulate and must pay an I-901 Processing Fee of $200 (USD) to receive F-1 Student Visa status.
 If a student is transferring from another SEVP-approved school, an I-20 transfer request will be placed by AHS.

 Host Parents: Become Involved Your Student’s Education.
 Parents and hosts should become and remain involved in their international student’s educational experience.
 Tips for supporting your student in their AHS education include, but are not limited to: